Staircase solutions and stability in vertically confined salt-finger convection: Single-mode solutions and stability at

 Oceanographic conditions display a wide range of density ratios, and this subsection therefore explores the dependence of our results on the density ratio.
 In particular, the staircases observed in oceanographic observations, laboratory measurements, and DNS are typically associated with the parameter regime $R_\rho\sim O(1)$ \citep{schmitt1987c,krishnamurti2003double,krishnamurti2009heat,radko2003mechanism} that is far away from the onset of the salt-finger instability $R_{\rho,{\rm crit}}=1/\tau$ with $\tau=0.01$.

 Figure \ref{fig:bif_diag_mid_Ra_S2T} shows the bifurcation diagram with density ratio $R_\rho=2$ and no-slip boundary conditions for (a) 2D results with $k_y=0$ and (b) 3D results with $k_y=k_x$.
 Here, we focus on the S1, S2, S3, TF1 solution branches, as well as a new traveling wave (TW1) solution branch that does not exist when $R_\rho=40$.
+Note that in this case nontrivial solutions exist over a wider range of horizontal wavenumbers than for $R_\rho=40$ (figure \ref{fig:bif_diag_low_Ra_S2T}), suggesting that the finger width depends not only on $Ra_T$ but also on the density ratio $R_\rho$.
 Here, the $Sh$ of the S1, S2, and S3 solutions in the 2D and 3D configurations are still the same after converting the results by rescaling the horizontal wavenumber according to \eqref{eq:kx_2D}.
-However, the stability of the S1 solutions is now different and the secondary bifurcation points of S1 that lead to TF1 and TW1 also differ.
+However, the stability of the S1 solutions is now different and the secondary bifurcation points on S1 that lead to TF1 and TW1 also differ.
 This can be seen in the zoom of regions close to the appearance of TF1 and TW1 in figures \ref{fig:bif_diag_mid_Ra_S2T}(c)-(f).
-Specifically, the bifurcation points leading to the TF1 and TW1 branches in 2D are closer to the high wavenumber onset of the S1 solution than in 3D, suggesting that the 2D configuration forms tilted fingers or traveling wave solutions more readily.
+Specifically, the bifurcation points leading to the TF1 and TW1 branches in 2D are closer to the high wavenumber onset $k_x=46.884$ of the S1 solution than in 3D, suggesting that the 2D configuration forms tilted fingers or traveling wave solutions more readily.
 This is consistent with the suggestion that large-scale shear is generated more easily in a 2D configuration than in 3D \citep{goluskin2014convectively}.